Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Conclusion

+In this paper, we introduced a model-based approach for clustering zero-inflated counts.
+We considered a mixture of zero-inflated Poisson (ZIP) or zero-inflated negative binomial (ZINB) distributions.
+Our method employs an EM algorithm to estimate model parameters and assign clusters, considering scenarios with and without covariates.
+Additionally, we incorporated a size factor to account for differences in total sampling or exposure, which can influence the observed counts.
+This framework effectively addresses the challenge of excess zeros while capturing underlying heterogeneity, making a significant contribution to model-based clustering of zero-inflated count data.

-Results from the simulation studies showed that for all of the estimated parameters, the bias, standard deviation, and MSE (or MAD) decreased as $N$ (the number of cells) increased, as expected from the convergence properties of the EM algorithm.
-When the number of genes ($G$) increased, in terms of bias, our proposed EM framework performed well, as almost all the estimated parameters were close to their true values.
-The standard deviations and MSEs (or MADs) for the estimated values of the cluster assignment probabilities and the rate parameters (for all models, including without covariates, with a size factor, and with covariates) remained almost the same when $G$ increased.
+In Section \ref{Results} of our paper, we conducted simulation studies to assess the frequentist properties (bias and variance) of our proposed parameter estimators under various scenarios for each proposed mixture model.
+While some simulation results are included in Section \ref{Results}, additional scenarios and their corresponding results can be found in the Supplementary Material.
+The simulation studies demonstrated that as the number of subjects ($N$) increased, the bias, standard deviation, and Mean Squared Error (MSE) or Mean Absolute Deviation (MAD) decreased, consistent with the convergence properties of the EM algorithm.
+When the number of observations ($G$) increased, our proposed EM framework performed well in terms of bias, as almost all the estimated parameters were close to their true values.
+The standard deviations and MSEs (or MADs) for the estimated values of the cluster assignment probabilities and the rate parameters (for all models) remained almost the same when $G$ increased.
 However, when estimating the probability of always zero, we observed a decrease in standard deviation when increasing $G$.
-Furthermore, when increasing model complexity by increasing the number of clusters $K$, almost for all cases, the standard deviations, MSE, or MAD increased while all the estimates remained close to their true values.
+Furthermore, when increasing model complexity by increasing the number of clusters $K$, almost for all cases, the standard deviations, MSE, or MAD increased.
+At the same time, all the estimates remained close to their true values.